alex03122016/LearnyWeb/README.md

 Index of the output docx file
 -------------------------------------------------------------------------------

-page 1: 	- It hides nouns in a wordsearch.
+Suchsel: 	- It hides nouns in a wordsearch.
 					- competence: spelling
+Lückentext:
-page 3: 	- It hides nouns in a cloze test.
-It substitutes every letter with an
-						underscore symbol "_".
+          - It hides nouns in a cloze test.
+It substitutes every letter with an underscore symbol "_".
+					- competence: spelling, context of use
+Infinitiv:
-					- competence: spelling, context of use page 8: 	- It gives you verbs in infinite form and finit form.
+ 	        - It gives you verbs in infinite form and finit form.
 You have to bring them together.
+					- competence:  verb conjugation, infinitive
+Buchstabensalat: (currently off)
-					- competence:  verb conjugation, infinitive page 9:		- It changes the order letters of nouns.
+		      - It changes the order of letters of nouns.
 					- competence: spelling
+Silbensalat: (currently off)
-page 10: 	- It changes the order of hyphens of nouns.
+ 	        - It changes the order of hyphens of nouns.
+					- competence spelling, word separation,
+Zeitformen:
-					- competence spelling, word separation, page 11: 	- It gives you verbs in first person present tense and first person past tense
+ 	        - It gives you verbs in first person present tense and first person past tense
 					- competence:  verb conjugation, tense